bradfrost/atomic-design/chapter-2.md

 When designers and developers are crafting a particular component, we are like the painter at the canvas creating detailed strokes.
 When we are viewing those components in the context of a layout with real representative content in place, we are like the painter several feet back from the canvas assessing how their detailed strokes affect the whole composition.
 It's necessary to zero in on one particular component to ensure it is functional, usable, and beautiful.
 But it's also necessary to ensure that component is functional, usable, and beautiful *in the context of the final UI*.

 Atomic design provides us a structure to navigate between the parts and the whole of our UIs, which is why it's crucial to reiterate that **atomic design is not a linear process**.
-It would be foolish to design buttons and other elements in isolation then cross our fingers and hope everything comes together to form a cohesive whole.
+It would be foolish to design buttons and other elements in isolation, then cross our fingers and hope everything comes together to form a cohesive whole.
 So don't interpret the five stages of atomic design as "Step 1: atoms; Step 2: molecules; Step 3: organisms; Step 4: templates; Step 5: pages."
 Instead, **think of the stages of atomic design as a mental model that allows us to concurrently create final UIs and their underlying design systems**.

 ### Clean separation between structure and content
 Discussing *design* and *content* is a bit like discussing the *chicken* and the *egg*.
 Mark Boulton explains: